DSchroer/dslcad/docs/concepts.md

 <div class="tryme">

 ```
-// Overlap of a cube and sphere
+// overlap of a cube and sphere
 cube() -> intersect(sphere(radius=1));
 ```